42Codam/Index/README.md

 |			Name				| Description	|
 |:---------------:|:-----------:|
-[Libft](https://github.com/42Codam/Libft) | This project aims to code a C library regrouping usual<br>functions that you’ll be using for all your next projects. |
+[Libft](https://github.com/42Codam/Libft) | This project aims to code a C library regrouping usual functions that you’ll be using for all your next projects. |

 ## Rank 1
 |			Name				| Description	|